erezsh/plyplus/README.md

 INI files are too open-handed to be a good candidate for LR-parsing, but PlyPlus can handle them using nested grammars.
 By parsing different elements separately, a "]" symbol can be both a special token and just part of the text, all in the same file.

-Let's parse an INI file that comes with numpy.
+Let's parse an INI file that comes with NumPy.

     >>> g = plyplus.Grammar(plyplus.grammars.open('config.g'))   # load config grammar
     >>> t = g.parse(file(r"C:\Python26\Lib\site-packages\numpy\core\lib\npy-pkg-config\npymath.ini").read())